MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 search.audienceType:
   - flowmaker
   - enduser
+  - analyst
 ---

 # Process mining overview

-Process mining capabilities allow you to gain a better understanding of your business processes so you can optimize them.
-They can be a key driver in making intelligent, day-to-day improvements on every level.
-You can discover and model processes for which you have data readily available, giving you an X-ray visualization of what goes on in your organization.
-In addition, you can standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.
+Process mining capabilities provide a powerful tool to optimize your business processes by enabling you to identify inefficiencies and make informed, intelligent improvements on every level.
+By analyzing event log files from the apps you use in your processes, you can gain a deep understanding of your organization's processes and visualize them with X-ray clarity.
+This helps you standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.

-With process mining capabilities, you can discover inefficiencies in organization-wide processes.
-They enable you to gain a deep understanding of your processes using event log files that you can get from your system of recording (apps you use in your processes).
-You'll also get maps of your processes, enriched with data and metrics to recognize performance issues.
-Example processes include *accounts receivable* and *order-to-cash*.
+With process mining, you can discover inefficiencies in organization-wide processes in any indurstry such as sales processes, manufacturing, funance, IT, etc...
+By analyzing data and metrics, you can quickly recognize performance issues and take action to address them.

-Explore the topics in this documentation for business scenarios, tutorials, guided procedures, and videos.
+To learn more about process mining and how it can help your business, explore the topics covered in this documentation.
+You'll find business scenarios, tutorials, guided procedures, and videos to help you get started.

 ## Benefits of using process mining capabilities

-Your organization can achieve many benefits from using process mining capabilities.
-Here are just a few things you can do:
+Process mining capabilities offer numerous benefits for your organization.
+Here are just a few examples:

-- See the actual steps needed to perform your organization’s operation process and remove any guesswork.
+- Gain a clear understanding of the actual steps involved in your organization's operational processes, removing guesswork and providing actionable insights for improvement.

-- Save time and money by optimizing processes.
+- Save time and money by optimizing processes, identifying inefficiencies, and automating tasks.

-- Detect non-compliant processes and/or tasks.
+- Detect non-compliant processes or tasks, ensuring compliance with regulations and industry standards.

-- Discover automation opportunities.
+- Discover automation opportunities, enabling you to streamline your operations and reduce the potential for errors.

-- Compare processes.
+- Compare processes, identifying variations and best practices that can be shared across your organization.

-- Understand where and why problems occur.
+- Understand where and why problems occur, helping you to identify root causes and take corrective action to improve performance.

+By leveraging process mining capabilities, your organization can gain a deeper understanding of its processes, optimize its operations, and improve overall efficiency and effectiveness.

 ## Business example

-As a business owner in accounts payable, you can use process mining capabilities to find the steps and actions in your procure-to-pay process.
-Using event log files from your ERP systems like Dynamics 365 or SAP, process mining produces a process map.
-This map enables you to visualize the activities in the procure-to-pay process to gain the following insights:
+As a business owner in accounts payable, process mining capabilities can help you uncover the steps and actions involved in your procure-to-pay process.
+By analyzing event log files from your ERP systems, such as Dynamics 365 or SAP, process mining produces a detailed process map that allows you to visualize the activities in the procure-to-pay process and gain valuable insights.

+Using process mining, you can answer important questions such as:

-- Which activities in a process take the longest?
+- Which activities in the process take the longest to complete?

-- How many variations of invoice approval exist in the organization?
+- How many variations of invoice approval exist within your organization?

-- Are the activities of the process within compliance?
+- Are the activities of the process in compliance with regulations and industry standards?

-You can easily filter for custom attributes such as location, department, and other dimensions that are relevant to your process.
+In addition, you can filter the process map based on custom attributes, such as location, department, or other relevant dimensions, to gain a deeper understanding of how different parts of your organization are performing.

+By leveraging process mining capabilities, you can identify inefficiencies in your procure-to-pay process and take action to optimize operations, reduce costs, and improve compliance.

 ## Components